Skip to content

 Illustration: The Touch & Go

-Delta opens first phase of new Delta One Lounge at LAX Terminal 2
+Delta opens Phase 1 of second Delta One Lounge at LAX Terminal 2

 The gist

-Delta launches Phase 1 of its second Delta One Lounge at LAX Terminal 2, expanding its premium experience with a new 4,000-sq-ft lounge.
+Delta expands LAX offerings with Phase 1 opening of its second Delta One Lounge in Terminal 2, improving premium passenger experience.

 Share